 In addition to computer programming and graphic design coursework, students in these associate's degree programs can complete internships with local businesses or develop portfolios of their work.
 Introductory math and business topics may be discussed as well.
 Core courses often include the following:

 Graduates of web design associate's degree programs are qualified for entry-level positions with government agencies, telecommunications companies and financial institutions, to name a few.
 Some available job titles are listed below:

 - Computer support specialist

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), web developers and computer support specialists both were estimated to have better-than-average increases in employment from 2014 to 2024.
-The median salary of web developers was $64,970 in 2015, while computer support specialists made a median income of $51,470.
+According to the U.S. Bureau of Labor Statistics (BLS), at 13% and 10% respectively, web developers and computer support specialists both were estimated to have better-than-average increases in employment from 2018 to 2028.
+The median salary of web developers was $69,430 in 2018, while computer support specialists made a median income of $53,470.